October 19, 2020, Parthenon LLC (“Adviser”), SEC Registered Investment Adviser.

 What fees will I pay?

 Fees and costs affect the value of your account.
+Please ask your financial professional to give you personalized information on your fees and costs.
+Fees and costs affect the value of your account.
 Please ask us to give you personalized information on your fees and costs.
 Our fees do not vary based on the type of investment.
 We charge of 1% on the first $1 million of assets under management, .75% of the next $1 million under management, .50% of the next $8 million under management, and .35% of amounts over $10 million.
 Parthenon LLC is advisor and general partner for Fort Nelson Partners, LP.
 Our fees reduce your investable assets and will be deducted from your account.
 The more assets you have in the advisory account, including cash, the more you will pay.
 This creates an incentive to increase the assets in your account in order to increase our fees.
 You pay our fee even if we do not trade in your account(s) and if your account does not appreciate in value.
+Our fees do not vary and are negotiable.

 Description of Other Fees and Costs

-Some investments impose additional fees that will reduce the value of your investments over time, such as mutual funds.
-You could be required to pay fees when certain investments are sold.
-You may also be charged custodial fees by the custodian that holds your account and also for services like wires, paper statements, overdraft fees, etc. In addition, you may pay transaction-based fees when we buy or sell securities in your account.
+Some investments impose additional fees that will reduce the value of your investments over time such as mutual funds and variable annuities.
+You could be required to pay fees when certain investments are sold (e.g., surrender charges for selling variable annuities).
+You will also be charged custodial fees by the custodian that holds your account for things like wires, paper statements, overdraft fees, etc. In addition, you will pay transaction-based fees when we buy or sell securities in your account.

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
-At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
-Here are some examples to help you understand what this means.
-We may receive performance fees for Fort Nelson Partners, LP, a partnership we manage, provided certain thresholds for performance are met.
+Advisers are fiduciaries, and therefore, we are held to a fiduciary standard that covers our entire investment advisory relationship.
+When we act as your investment adviser, we must act in your best interest and not put our interest ahead of yours.
+However, the way we make money creates a conflict.
+You should understand and ask us about these conflicts.
+For example, we may receive performance fees for Fort Nelson Partners, LP, a partnership we manage, provided certain thresholds for performance are met.
 This practice could create a conflict of interest between Fort Nelson Partners and advisory clients of Parthenon.
 See our brochure for additional details.

 Item 4: Disciplinary History